-Industry and/or DOE experience that has provided specialized knowledge in several of the following areas: aviation operations, aviation maintenance, aviation safety, aviation program management, aviation project management, transportation management involving aviation, or other aviation, management, or business-related activity.
+Industry and/or DOE experience that has provided specialized knowledge in several of the following areas: aviation operations, aviation maintenance, aviation safety, systems safety, site or facility safety, Occupational Safety and Health Administration (OSHA) requirements, transportation safety, or any other aviation, safety, engineering or transportation safety experience.

-REQUIRED TECHNICAL COMPETENCIES
+REQUIRED TRAINING AND TECHNICAL COMPETENCIES

 The competencies contained in this standard are distinct from those competencies contained in the General Technical Base (GTB) Qualification Standard.
-All Aviation Manager personnel must satisfy the competency requirements of the GTB Qualification Standard prior to or in parallel with the competency requirements contained in this standard.
+All aviation safety personnel must satisfy the competency requirements of the GTB Qualification Standard prior to or in parallel with the competency requirements contained in this standard.
 Each of the competency requirements defines the level of expected knowledge and/or skill that an individual must possess to meet the intent of this standard.
 Each of the competency requirements is further described by a listing of supporting knowledge and/or skill statements that describe the intent of the competency statements.
 In selected competencies, expected knowledge and/or skills have been designated as "mandatory performance activities."
 In these competencies, the actions are not optional.

 Note: When regulations, DOE directives, or other industry standards are referenced in the FAQS, the most recent revision should be used.
-It is recognized that some Aviation Manager personnel may oversee facilities that utilize predecessor documents to those identified.
+It is recognized that some aviation safety personnel may oversee facilities that utilize predecessor documents to those identified.
 In those cases, such documents should be included in local qualification standards via the TQP.